 Paddling through the sandstone canyons of the state allows you to experience a sense of awe as you view the bluffs overhead.
 This is technically a beginner-friendly waterway, and you’ll find that some areas of the river are only around one and one-half feet deep.

-The majority of the trip is calm, but remember to avoid getting too complacent.
-Like any body of water, you can run into some strong currents that require you to push your paddling skills.
+Most of the trip is calm, but remember to avoid getting complacent.
+Like any body of water, you can run into strong currents that require you to push your paddling skills.

-An alternative place to launch is at Thompson Creek off of Forest Road #208.
-If you choose Thompson Creek, then plan for an all-day adventure because this location nearly doubles the length of your trip.
+An alternative place to launch is at Thompson Creek, off Forest Road #208.
+If you choose Thompson Creek, plan for an all-day adventure because this location nearly doubles the length of your trip.

 Paint Rock River